nathantreid/nathantreid.github.io/_posts/2015-02-01-this-automated-life-unlock-door-with-voice-and-arduino.md

 ---
-title: This automated life: unlocking a door with your voice and Arduino
+title: "This automated life: unlocking a door with your voice and Arduino"
 ---

 This automated life: unlocking a door with your voice and Arduino